Voovs/.config/notes/utility_notes.md

 #### Deleting
 Anything you delete will automatically be copied.
-Keep this in mind, since this can overwrite vim's clipboard!
+Keep this in mind, since this can overwrite Vim's clipboard!
+To access the backup clipboard use register 0

     d{motion}
 While you can use backspace from insert mode to delete characters, that's really inefficient and slow for anything beyond a few characters.
 The `d` operator is used much like the `y` operator, except for deletion.
-Keep in mind that `d` will also copy the text it deletes, which overwrites vim's clipboard
+Keep in mind that `d` will also copy the text it deletes, which overwrites Vim's clipboard
     d0  Delete to start of line
     dw  Delete the next word
 Some examples of common operator usage
     x
 Deletes the next character.
 Identical to `dl`. `X` is similar though more familiar, as it looks like backspace
     D